-Without question, this belt sits at the top of the weightlifting belt pile.
+Without question, the SBD belt sits at the top of the weightlifting belt pile.
 It offers the most solid and even feedback circumferentially, around the abdomen, obliques and back.
 If you are reaching for PR’s on Deadlift and Squats, you need a great belt.
 Warning – greatness comes at a price…

 Why Do You Even Need a Belt?

 In short – you don’t NEED a belt.
 It’s a misconception that they act like a brace to protect your back as you do heavy lifting.
 The belt itself offers no protection, and it’s purpose is not to strap you in like a corset.

 Instead, a weightlifting belt’s purpose is to cue a very important action by the lifter.
 Whether it be squats or deadlifts, it’s critical that you appreciate the all-body compound aspect of these lifts.
 You need to create as solid a connection to the floor as you can, and ‘push’ against it with force to move the bar away.
 To do so, every link in the chain must be solid, with no leakage of power.
 Here lies the problem – peoples’ core is often asleep during these lifts, causing power to leak from the lift, force to be reduced, and placing the lower back in a compromising position.